borntofrappe/flutter-dev/material_design/README.md

 - always through the input theme add a `focusedBorder` with a stronger contrast to ensure the input is clearly visible

-- in the login page update the style of the decorations' labels through `labelStyle`, again to ensure the text be clearly visibile
+- in the login page update the style of the decorations' labels through `labelStyle`, again to ensure the text be clearly visible

 - define two focus nodes to change the appearance of the labels when the fields receive focus